Sun-Lab-NBB/ataraxis-transport-layer-mc/README.md

 ### Development Automation

-To assist developers, this project comes with a set of fully configured 'tox'-based pipelines for verifying and building the project.
-Each of the tox commands builds the necessary project dependencies in the isolated environment prior to carrying out its tasks.
+To help developers, this project comes with a set of fully configured 'tox'-based pipelines for verifying and building the project.
+Each of the tox commands builds the necessary project dependencies in the isolated environment before carrying out its tasks.

 Below is a list of all available commands and their purpose: